confluentinc/tutorials/creating-first-apache-kafka-streams-application/kstreams/README.md

 This tutorial demonstrates how to build a simple Kafka Streams application.
 You can go more in depth in the [Kafka Streams 101 course.](https://developer.confluent.io/learn-kafka/kafka-streams/get-started/)

 In its simplest form, a Kafka Streams application defines a source node for consuming records from a topic, performs one or more operations or transformations on the incoming records, then produces the updated results back to Kafka.
+For example, let's work through the following Kafka Streams topology definition that simply uppercases the string values from a source topic.

 ```java
          builder.stream(INPUT_TOPIC, Consumed.with(stringSerde, stringSerde))